-1 in 4 young Australians is currently experiencing a mental health difficulty.
-But there’s an even bigger problem: 70% of those who need help don’t get it.
-And, suicide remains the leading cause of death of young Aussies.
-In 2020, 381 young people in Australia died by suicide.
+More than 1 in 3 young people in Australia is currently experiencing a mental health difficulty.
+And, suicide remains the leading cause of death of young people aged 16-24.

 After friends and family, the internet is the first place young people turn to for information and support.
 That’s where ReachOut.com comes in.